 About the Topic

 The Global Financial Crisis has triggered a revolution in the way we think of macroeconomic policies.
 Volatile financial markets and fragile banking systems seem to have become the norm rather than the exception in a number of countries.
 High levels of public debt, often going hand-in-hand with high levels of private debt, are a constant worry even in the most dynamic industrialized countries.
-Low interest rates, possibly lower rates of growth and greater uncertainty are predicted to be one of the elements featuring future economic scenarios.
+Low interest rates, possibly lower rates of growth and greater uncertainty are predicted to be likely in future economic scenarios.
 The causes, consequences and re-generation of stagnant economies has become a subject of debate at a world level.
-In this context, how should monetary and fiscal policy be conducted?
-What is the role of global trade?
-Are macro-prudential policies useful?
+In this context, how should national monetary and fiscal policies be conducted in a world linked by global trade and financial flows?
 Has the setting of macro policies changed since the advent of the crisis?
 How are countries around the world managing their policies in recent years?